-- Open Space and Agricultural Preservation participation in the purchase by the East Quabbin Land Trust of the Frohloff Farm, an 88 acre property along the Ware River and at the southern end of the Dougal Range. - Open Space Preservation participation in a Conservation Restriction for a private property owner of 51 acres in the Dougal Range. - Recreation Upgrades to the facilities at Memorial Field, included new lighting system for baseball and soccer/football fields, reseeded the fields, and new walking path around the perimeter of the park. - Recreation Created a new ball field with fence at Grenville Park, used for tee ball. - Recreation Improvements to ball field at Grenville Park: raised and leveled to correct drainage issues in both infield and outfield, reseeded field and recreated infield. - Recreation Installed bocce court and horse shoe pits at Grenville Park. - Recreation Replaced all roofs on dugouts at Memorial Field, Kubinski Field, and the first and second baseball diamonds at Grenville Park, replaced asphalt roofs with metal and replaced rotten boards. - Recreation Installed underground electric service to band shell, park restrooms, and main baseball field at Grenville Park.
+Gen Space Preservation - participation in the purchase by the East Quabbin Land Trust of the Hyde Woodland Preserve, a 100 acre woodland in the Dougal Range.

+- Government of Construction Approximation of Approximation Approximation Approximation Approximation of Approximation Approximati 51 acres in the Dougal Range. - Recreation Upgrades to the facilities at Memorial Field, included new lighting system for baseball and soccer/football fields, reseeded the fields, and new walking path around the perimeter of the park. - Recreation Created a new ball field with fence at Grenville Park, used for tee ball. - Recreation Improvements to ball field at Grenville Park: raised and leveled to correct drainage issues in both infield and outfield, reseeded field and recreated infield. - Recreation Installed bocce court and horse shoe pits at Grenville Park. - Recreation Replaced all roofs on dugouts at Memorial Field, Kubinski Field, and the first and second baseball diamonds at Grenville Park, replaced asphalt roofs with metal and replaced rotten boards. - Recreation Installed underground electric service to band shell, park restrooms, and main baseball field at Grenville Park.
 Updated service in all locations. - Recreation Refurbished the band shell at Grenville Park and installed a new ADA compliant ramp. - Recreation Created two wheel chair accessible fishing piers with parking at Grenville Park.